LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Experiments

 \subsubsection{Comparison with the State-of-the-art Methods}

 In Table~\ref{tab_sota}, we compare the proposed LENAS model with several state-of-the-art methods on the OpenKBP test set.
-The competing methods include 3D FCN~\cite{long2015fully}, V-Net~\cite{long2015fully}, 3D U-Net~\cite{ronneberger2015u}, 3D ResUNet~\cite{yu2017volumetric}, and five top-ranking methods on the AAPM-2020 challenge learderboard~\cite{babier2020openkbp}.
-We thoroughly compare our LENAS model with existing methods using single model, cascade and ensemble strategies.
-The cascade strategy is to sequentially combine two networks and produce the results in a coarse-to-fine fashion. \textbf{For single model}, our U-NAS achieves MAE of 2.597 and 1.803 in dose score and DVH score, respectively, outperforming the best off-the-shelf method (\ie, ResUNet).
-Integrating the KDA mechanism (\ie, LENAS) could further improve the performance to 2.565 and 1.737, respectively. \textbf{For cascade models}, our cascade U-NAS model achieves 2.434 and 1.496 MAE of dose score and DVH score, respectively, outperforming the cascade ResUNet which achieves 2.448 and 1.499. \textbf{For five model ensembles}, our U-NAS ensemble achieves 2.357 MAE and 14.326 MSE of dose score, and 1.465 MAE and 5.560 MSE in DVH score, outperforming the ensembles of off-the-shelf models and the top ranking solutions on the AAPM-2020 challenge leaderboard.
+The competing methods include 3D FCN~\cite{long2015fully}, V-Net~\cite{long2015fully}, 3D U-Net~\cite{ronneberger2015u}, 3D ResUNet~\cite{yu2017volumetric}, and five top-ranking methods on the AAPM-2020 challenge leaderboard~\cite{babier2020openkbp}.
+We thoroughly compare our LENAS model with existing methods using single model, cascade, and ensemble strategies.
+The cascade strategy is to sequentially combine two networks and produce the results in a coarse-to-fine fashion. \textbf{For single model}, our U-NAS achieves an MAE of 2.597 and 1.803 in dose score and DVH score, respectively, outperforming the best off-the-shelf method (ResUNet).
+Integrating the KDA (\ie, LENAS) further improve the performance to 2.565 and 1.737, respectively. \textbf{For cascade models}, our cascade U-NAS model achieves 2.434 and 1.496 MAE in dose score and DVH score, respectively, outperforming the cascade ResUNet which achieves 2.448 and 1.499. \textbf{For five model ensembles}, our U-NAS ensemble achieves 2.357 MAE and 14.326 MSE in dose score, and 1.465 MAE and 5.560 MSE in DVH score, outperforming the ensembles of the off-the-shelf models and the top-ranking solutions on the AAPM-2020 challenge leaderboard.